dcf21/4most-4gp/README.md

 * **git** - required to check the code out from GitHub
 * **SQLite3** - including the python-sqlite3 binding; you can test for this by typing `import sqlite3` into a python terminal
 * **python-matplotlib** - required to use the 4GP Spectrum Browser and the Cannon; you can test for this by typing `import matplotlib` into a python terminal
-* **python-tk** - required to use the 4GP Spectrum Browser and the Cannon; you can test for this by typing `import tkinter` into a python terminal
+* **python3-tk** - required to use the 4GP Spectrum Browser and the Cannon; you can test for this by typing `import tkinter` into a python terminal
 * **pyxplot** - required to produce plots of the Cannon's performance

 The following packages are strongly recommended: